syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-enable-double-click-on-the-formula-cell.md

 ---
 layout: post
 title: How to enable double-click on the formula cell | Syncfusion
-description: Learn here all about how to enable double-click on the formula cell in Syncfusion Windows Forms gridcontrol control and more.
+description: Learn here all about how to enable double-click on the formula cell in Syncfusion Windows Forms GridControl and more.
 platform: windowsforms
 control: Grid
 documentation: ug